The Parish Safeguarding Officer at St Luke’s is Rowena Brewer. If you have a safeguarding concern you can email firstname.lastname@example.org

 - We will offer pastoral care and support, including supervision, and referral to the appropriate authorities, to any member of St Luke’s known to have offended against a child, young person or vulnerable adult.

-- In all these principles we will follow legislation, guidance and recognized good practice.
+- In all these principles we will follow legislation, guidance and recognised good practice.

-Any further questions please speak to Kathryn, Barbara, Abbie or Alistair.
+Any further questions please speak to Rowena Brewer or Alistair Kaye.